LuoXueling/luoxueling.github.io/_pages/about.md

   * **Role**: (3rd author of [Publication](#pub-2024-multiscale)) Participated in the conceptualization, discussions, and revision of an asymptotic-expansion-based multiscale fracture phase field method.
 * **Explainable Machine Learning in Geology and Medicine**
   * **Period**: May.
 2022 – Present (as a research intern)
-  * **Supervisor**: Dr. Zhichao Li (Associate research at Chinese Academy of Sciences)
+  * **Supervisor**: Dr. Zhichao Li (Associate research fellow at Chinese Academy of Sciences)
   * **Role**: (2nd author of [Publication in preparation](#pub-2024-gan)) Evaluated the impacts of environmental factors on the dispersion of COVID-19 from humans to animals using machine learning; applied explainable machine learning in clinical disease diagnoses.
 * **Data-driven Fracture Phase Field Method**
   * **Period**: Sept.
 2021 – Aug.
 2022 (as a bachelor's student)
-  * **Supervisors**: Prof. Luwen Zhang (SJTU)
+  * **Supervisor**: Prof. Luwen Zhang (SJTU)
-  * **Role**:
-    * (1st author of [Publication](#pub-2022-data-driven)) Proposed the data-driven algorithm for the fracture phase field method; implemented the proposed algorithm in MATLAB, based on a traditional 2D/3D finite element solver; validated the proposed algorithm for mode I and mode II fractures of linear elastic and neo-Hookean hyperelastic models.
+  * **Role**: (1st author of [Publication](#pub-2022-data-driven)) Proposed the data-driven algorithm for the fracture phase field method; implemented the proposed algorithm in MATLAB, based on a traditional 2D/3D finite element solver; validated the proposed algorithm for mode I and mode II fractures of linear elastic and neo-Hookean hyperelastic models.
 * **Morphing Airfoil Design through Topology Optimization**
   * **Period**: Sept.
 2020 - Nov.
 2021 (as a undergraduate student researcher)
   * **Supervisor**: Prof. Wenwang Wu (SJTU)